osmcode/osmium-tool/man/osmium-export.md

 `true` in the `attributes` object, the tag will not show up in the output.

 Note that the `id` is not necessarily unique.
-Even the combination `type` and `id` is  not unique, because a way may end up as LineString and as Polygon on the file.
+Even the combination `type` and `id` is  not unique, because a way may end up in the output file as LineString and as (Multi)Polygon.
 See the `--add-unique-id` option for a unique ID.

 # AREA HANDLING